unsw-cse-comp3900-9900-21T3/capstone-project-9900-w18a-ddup/README.md

 - Use `ModelMapper` for converting `DTO` and `Entity`.
 Make sure the names of properties are exactly same.
 - Cache has not been tested!!
 [TODO]
 - `User.email` is mapped to `username`
+- Test DB is totally new, which means you need to add date first then do your test process.
+- Test DB will be truncated after program terminate.